 5. Submission of Research Articles / Authors responsibilities

 Manuscripts cannot be longer than 6.000-9.000 words, including notes and references.
 Manuscripts submitted to Contemporary Southeastern Europe must fully comply with the provided document template.
 Manuscripts over 9.000 words, or those not complying with the document template, will be returned to the author for editing.
 The author should prepare the manuscript to facilitate the double-blind review and, in doing so, avoid any form of possible self-identification in the text (including the list of references).
 All submissions have to include a short academic biography in written form (three to five sentences), an abstract (max.
 200 words), and five key words.
 Furthermore, we want to point out that the abstracts and keywords will be used to identify potential reviewers, and should, hence, be chosen carefully.
 Manuscripts cannot have already been published by any other journal, or through any other media.
 Manuscripts submitted to Contemporary Southeastern Europe may not be under simultaneous consideration from any other journal.
-Manuscripts can be submitted solely via email to the managing editors: Armina Galijaš (email@example.com), Hrvoje Paić (firstname.lastname@example.org).
+Manuscripts can be submitted solely via email to the managing editors: Armina Galijaš (email@example.com) or Hrvoje Paić (firstname.lastname@example.org).
 Authors are obliged to participate in peer review process and they should provide a list of references.
 Revised manuscripts should consist of two parts.
 Firstly, the revised version of the text, and, secondly, a separate letter containing clear responses to comments and suggestions from reviewers and editors, including a clear indication of the changes made to the manuscript.
 The authors are obliged to provide retractions or corrections of mistakes.

 Article Processing Charge

 Contemporary Southeastern Europe is an open access journal that makes research available for free and also does not have a “Article Processing Charge”.